 Secondment Requirement: Secondment to a suitable industry partner, located anywhere in the world is a mandatory requirement of the SPARKLE fellowship and must be relevant to the applicant’s project and career development.
 The duration of the secondment will be between 3 to 6 months and can be a single period or divided into shorter mobility periods.

-The second open call closing date for applications is October 31st 2020.
+The second open call closing date for applications is 12noon, 30th September, 2020.

 Fellows will receive a gross salary (living and mobility expenses included) of €40,000 per annum and those with a family will receive €45,400 per annum.